Equilibrium $\beta$-limits dependence on bootstrap current in classical stellarators: Analytical prediction for the equilibrium -limits

 The edge rotational transform in vacuum is approximately equal to the rotational transform on axis (low shear configuration), and can be estimated by a zeroth order near axis expansion \citep{helanderTheoryPlasmaConfinement2014,Loizu2017},

 For low values of $\hat{C}$, the ideal equilibrium $\beta$-limit grows with the vacuum rotational transform (see equation (\ref{eq. beta limit C=0})).
-For example, increasing the number of field periods increases $\iotabar_v$, thus also the equilibrium $\beta$-limit, as shown in Figure \ref{fig. analytical curves}.
-These results were corroborated by SPEC calculations with $N_{fp}=2$ and $N_{fp}=10$ (data not shown).
+For example, increasing the number of field periods increases $\iotabar_v$, thus also the equilibrium $\beta$-limit, as shown in Figure~\ref{fig. analytical curves}.
+These results were corroborated by SPEC calculations with $N_{fp}=2$, \ab{while calculations with $N_{fp}=10$ were difficult to achieve due to SPEC numerical fragility issues}.

 More generally, any mechanism that increases the rotational transform in vacuum will increase the ideal and chaotic equilibrium $\beta$-limits.
 An increase in rotational transform can be achieved by either increasing the number of field periods, increasing the ellipse eccentricity (\textit{i.e.} increasing the harmonic $R_{11}=Z_{11}$) or adding some torsion to the magnetic axis.
 Magnetic axis torsion can however have a strong impact on the computed equilibrium, and additional studies would be required to see if it affects the conclusions of this paper.